SaeedMogharian/resaa-performance-test/README.md

 - `table = 0` (or any other number for `iptable`/`nftable` on kernel mode)
 - `table = -1` for not allowing kernel module
 - `interface` and `listen-*` parameters should be set according to the machines you are running on
+- change and increase the range `port-min` and `port-max` for handling high level of streams
 2. At the top directory of `/rtpengine` run `./daemon/rtpengine --foreground --config-file ./etc/rtpengine.conf --pidfile=rtpengine.pid` to run the daemon
 3. To see the status of `rtpengine`.
 (If the kernel mode is active or not):
 - `ls /procat /proc/rtpengine/0/status` to see the status